CARLOS CASTANEDA'S DON JUAN:

 “I am not riding in on his coattails.
 He rode in on mine.”

-But back to Castaneda and DJ's relationship, I'm sorry to say I never got the full story, which is as it should be since stories always depend on who's telling them and what skin they have in the game.
+But back to who's the real sham man, I'm sorry to say that I never got the full story, which is as it should be since "truth" depends on who's telling it and what skin they have in the game.

 Which brings me to my own anonymity --